 Amatriciana, also called matriciana, gets its name from the city of Amatrice, which was once located in the region of Abruzzo and is now part of Lazio.

 1 cup dry white wine

 1 package bucatini or spaghetti

 Freshly ground black pepper

 Cut guanciale into matchsticks (you can also use the pancetta).
 In a large saucepan, combine guanciale or pancetta and a little oil.
 Cook over medium-low heat, stirring occasionally, until begins to turn golden.
-Add onion, garlic and red pepper flakes to pot; continue cooking, stirring occasionally, until onion is softened, about 6 minutes.
+Add garlic and red pepper flakes to pot; continue cooking, stirring occasionally, about 6 minutes.
 Add wine, increase heat to medium-high and cook until wine has evaporated, about 3 minutes.
 Stir in the tomato sauce and parsley; reduce heat to low and gently simmer, covered, until sauce is rich and flavorful, about 50 minutes.
 Remove from heat.
 Add the cheese and olive oil.